EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 {5.0, 7.0, 8.0, 13.0, 15.0, 16.0, 17.0, 18.0, 19.0, 20.0, 21.0, 22.0, 23.0, 24.0, 25.0, 26.0, 27.0, 29.0, 31.0, 32.0, 34.0, 35.0, 36.0, 42.0, 49.0, 50.0, 51.0, 52.0, 53.0, 54.0, 61.0, 62.0, 65.0, 66.0, 68.0, 69.0, 72.0, 76.0, 80.0, 81.0, 83.0, 87.0, 89.0, 91.0, 92.0, 93.0, 102.0, 103.0, 104.0, 105.0, 106.0, 107.0, 108.0, 109.0, 118.0, 119.0, 120.0, 121.0, 123.0, 127.0, 128.0, 134.0}
 ```

-Because we're mostly interested in the items that have not been yet rated by the user, we'd like to see what the model gathered about them in this context:
+Because we’re mostly interested in the items that have not been yet rated by the user, we’d like to see what the model gathered about them in this context:

 ```python
 > sorted([ (i, F.dot(user_embed[0], joke_embed[i]).asnumpy()[0] * 10) for i in range(0, 150) if i + 1 not in joke_ids ], key=lambda x: x[1])